Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 Hip pain can be caused by a number of conditions, such as bursitis, arthritis, or muscle or tendon strain.
-X-rays do not show broken bones.
 You may have swelling in the fluid-filled sacs that protect your muscles and tendons.
 Hip pain can also be caused by a lower back problem.
 Hip pain may be caused by trauma, playing sports, or running.
-Your pain may start in your hip and go to your thigh, buttock, or groin.
+Pain may start in your hip and go to your thigh, buttock, or groin.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.